The University of Michigan Faculty Handbook

 The determination of direct and indirect costs on federal projects is guided by the federal Office of Management and Budget (OMB), as described in OMB Circular No. A-21: Cost Principles for Educational Institutions.
 A summary of Circular A-21 and the complete document are available on the research website < http://orsp.umich.edu/policies/federal/a-21.html>.
 See also SPG 303.02.
 Non-federal funding sources may have different policies.
 Unit administrators or ORSP project representatives have information about policies of specific funding agencies.

 Interdisciplinary and multidisciplinary activity is one of the great strengths of our University.
-The Office of the Vice President for Research, in collaboration with the deans and other faculty, is especially committed to nurturing activity by faculty who work at and across disciplinary boundaries.
+The UM Office of Research, in collaboration with the deans and other faculty, is especially committed to nurturing activity by faculty who work at and across disciplinary boundaries.
 The Horace H. Rackham School of Graduate Studies also promotes and facilitates interdisciplinary activities and joins people from across the institution in ways that allow them to experience and take advantage of the University as a scholarly community, for example through presentations, discussions, and debate.
 While departments, as they should, encourage graduate students to focus their scholarly efforts, the Graduate School seeks to remind them that they are part of a much larger intellectual endeavor.

 Openness in research agreements is such an important value that the Regents adopted a policy in 1987 to guide the University's consideration of any secrecy stipulations by a sponsor of research or scholarship.
 It is an absolute requirement of the Regental policy that the University will accept no research agreement that restricts its freedom to disclose the agreement's existence, scope, and purpose.
 The policy statement is available through SPG 303.01 and the research website under "Policies and Research Responsibility/UM Policies."